 - j.
-A Lead Independent or Senior Director is not considered independent even if the majority of the Board is independent. - k.
-A nominee is a representative of a major shareholder that, in case of approval, would be overrepresented on the Board. - Overrepresentation occurs when Board membership is disproportionate to share ownership giving a shareholder undue influence over Board decisions.
+A Lead Independent or Senior Director is actually not considered independent - k.
+A nominee is a representative of a major shareholder that, in case of approval, would be overrepresented on the Board.

+Overrepresentation occurs when Board membership is disproportionate to share ownership giving a shareholder undue influence over Board decisions.
 In certain jurisdictions, employee representatives may be excluded when it comes to determining overrepresentation

-PROXINVEST may accept representatives of major shareholders (by voting rights), even when the Board includes a minority of independent directors, provided that this does not result in overrepresentation and/or control of the Board.
-Major shareholders are the largest shareholders of a company as defined by voting rights.

-France: PROXINVEST will accept one representative of the three major shareholders on the Board even in case of a majority of non-independent members.
+PROXINVEST may accept representatives of major shareholders, even when the Board includes a minority of independent directors, provided that this does not result in overrepresentation and/or control of the Board.
+Major shareholders are the largest shareholders of a company as defined by ownership rights.
+In general, to ensure a fair representation of the key shareholders PROXINVEST will accept one representative of the biggest shareholders on the Board even in case of a majority of non-independent members.

-In Companies with controlling shareholders (generally 50%+ of voting rights, or lower depending on specific circumstances pertaining to the company in question), representatives of minority shareholders holding less than 10% of voting rights, although non-independent, will generally be supported for board diversity and will not be included in the calculation of the independence rate.
+In Companies with controlling shareholders (generally 50%+ of voting rights, or lower depending on specific circumstances pertaining to the company in question), representatives of minority shareholders holding less than 10% of voting rights, despite their interest, will generally be supported for board diversity and will not be included in the calculation of the independence rate.